ssmirr/appdev-chapters/continuous-delivery.md

 ## Create pipeline

 Now that we have our two apps up and running, let's create a Heroku Pipeline for them.
-Head over to your Heroku dashboard and
+Head over to your Heroku dashboard and, first, confirm that your two new apps appear in the list there.
+Create a new pipeline from the dropdown in the top-right: